Executive presence is the ability to connect authentically with others, inspire and influence them to act.

 You can start anywhere – a small change can make a big difference

 Having read this article, you may already have a sense of your own strong and weak areas.
 There is no right or wrong place to start working on your presence, and no need for a total make-over.
 Remember, we are not aiming to construct a new persona, but to bring out the best version of yourself.
-For more inspiration and information, take a look at our workshop and coaching offering!
+For more inspiration and information, take a look at our training and coaching offering!